geneas/lua/README.md

     t.a = 5
     t.c = nil -- now x = { a = 5 } and t.c = nil
     t("mask") -- -> { c = NIL }

+Note: to display the contents of a unification using the _dump_ function (see above) the 'cooked' flag must be set, and optionally 'nometa' to hide the machinery.

 *tabular.upairs(t)*